hubgit/cite-urls/README.md

  * Chrome > Tools > Extensions, check "Developer mode", click "Load unpacked extension...", choose the "extension" directory in the extracted project.

  * Click the new button in Chrome's toolbar, enter some URLs, and press "Cite".

+## Notes

+ * Currently only works if a DOI can be detected.
+ * May sometimes detect an incorrect DOI.
+ * May sometimes receive incorrect metadata.
+ * TODO: allow output format to be selected.
+ * TODO: scrape metadata from the page.
+ * TOOD: generate citation locally using citeproc-js.